Many people don’t know that Google Drive is also a business product. It is a part of Google Workspace, the business version of Gmail.

 2. Share large files or groups of files outside the organization

 When someone needs to share a large file or a group of files, Dropbox is often the solution that comes to their mind.
 It’s just as easy to share files outside the company with Google Drive.
 No need to spend money on a Dropbox subscription.

-Keep in mind that a Google Workspace administrator must enable external sharing of Google Drive files.
+Remember that a Google Workspace administrator must enable external sharing of Google Drive files.
 This can be enabled for only certain users via Organizational Units.

 3. Back up employees’ local files to the cloud

-In preferences, Backup & Sync can be instructed to backup all files under a master folder on the employee’s computer to the company’s Google Drive.
+In preferences, Backup & Sync can be instructed to back up all files under a master folder on the employee’s computer to the company’s Google Drive.
 The employee can then be required to save all business files to folders under that master folder.
 Alternatively, all files on an employee’s computer can be backed up to Google Drive.

-If the employee’s computer breaks, is lost or is stolen—or if the employee quits—all the backed up files will be accessible on Google Drive.
+If the employee’s computer breaks, is lost or is stolen — or if the employee quits — all the backed-up files will be accessible on Google Drive.

 4. Reduce IT costs associated with PC or Mac setup and maintenance